bosniankicks/e-date/README.md

 - Add more search keywords to remove for if the site that comes up is blocked by a payment
 - Change the city url if u want to set it up for another city
 - The date will be sent to the email on the account which you can cancel if wanted :D
+- The data was originally utilizing the cache so it may take some time for it to work!

 2. DATE ACTIVITY GENERATION